openstack/keystone/doc/source/configure_federation.rst

     idp_organization_display_name=Example Corp.
     idp_organization_url=example.com

-As with the Organizaion options, the Contact options, are not necessary, but it's advisable to set these values too.
+As with the Organization options, the Contact options, are not necessary, but it's advisable to set these values too.

 .. code-block:: ini